KayongoYongo/Django_to_do_app/README.md

 # Django_to_do_app
-A simple to do app without sign up and log in.
+A simple to do app without sign up and login.
+Most of the functionality is done using `server side` rendering.

 In its current state, the application can perform `CRUD` operations.
 The templates are bare bones and wat is remaining is to impliment a simple base.html file.